PhosphorLang/PhosphorCompiler/README.md

     - Creates an object file from the Assembly.
 6. Linker
     - Links the object files into an executable.

-### **The working features**

-1. Types
-    - Int
-    - String
-1. Variables
-    - Definition
-    - Type inference
-    - Assignment
-1. Constants
-    - Inline integer
-    - Inline string
-1. Function definitions
-    - With up to six integer/pointer arguments
-    - Argument types
-    - Return type
-    - Return statement
-1. Main function
-    - As entry point
-1. Build in functions
-    - print (a string)
-1. Function calls
-    - As a statement
-    - As an expression (with return value)

 ### **Examples**